tpwres/teczki-polskiego-wrestlingu/content/o/ptw.md

 This cooperation allowed PTW talent to be booked at the PTW: WWA show on 2024-01-05.
 See the [Expansion into Austria](#expansion-into-austria) section above.

 PTW also entered a deal with British Revolution Wrestling (BWR), which allowed BWR Champion Scotty Rawk to defend his championship in PTW.
 In return, [Diana Strong](@/w/diana-strong.md) and [Puncher](@/w/puncher.md) were booked at one of BWR's shows in the UK.
+These appearances never came to fruition, however Puncher confirmed, on a [livestream][live-istota-puncher] by Istota Wrestlingu, that the deal is still on.

+In early September 2024, PTW announced they'll be sending a team of wrestlers to _Botte da Bestya 2_, an event by Italian organization ICW happening on September 15, 2024.
+This team is to consist of foreign wrestlers Iva Kolasky and Luca Bjorn, plus Polish PTW talent: [Pawłowski](@/w/pan-pawlowski.md) and [Puncher](@/w/puncher.md), who will defend his championship.

 One remarkable deal between PTW and a bigger promotion was an agreement with Impact Wrestling, for Joe Hendry to defend his Digital Media Championship against Trent Seven at [Legends](@/e/ptw/2022-11-26-ptw-3-legends.md).